What is absence management?

 Recording absence levels allows for data to be measured and compared internally and externally.
 Internally the data can be used to measure the absence of each employee in-line with the absence policy.
 For example, the Bradford Factor might be used which is useful to highlight frequent, short term absence.
 Using an HR system can make it easier to record absence, understand the causes of absence and analyse the data for underlying trends, such as a specific department having the highest level of absence.

 Absence management data can be used against external benchmarks to see how an organisation’s absence levels compare to others in the same sector or of a similar size.

 The output of absence management data can be used to shape the provisions organisations put in place to help reduce absence.

-Using triggers like the Bradford Factor or other mechanisms can prompt a review with the employee and management when absence is becoming problematic.
-These methods might be effective in dealing with short term absence, but in cases of longer term absence other approaches will be required.
+Using triggers like the Bradford Factor or other mechanisms can prompt a review with the employee and management when the absence is becoming problematic.
+These methods might be effective in dealing with short-term absence, but in cases of longer-term absence, other approaches will be required.

-An Employee Assistance Programme (EAP) can also be useful in managing absence as schemes often provide counselling to employees which could help them to overcome ongoing issues.
+An Employee Assistance Programme (EAP) can also be useful in managing absence as schemes often provide counseling to employees which could help them to overcome ongoing issues.

 Once an organisation has exhausted its options for managing an absence there is, of course, the disciplinary and ultimately dismissal route.
 It is important that the organisation’s procedures are fair, non-discriminatory and followed correctly to minimise the risk unfair dismissal being claimed.